The resolution Ultra-HD / 4K

 What offers Ultra-HD / 4K?

-Ultra-HD / 4K (UHD-1) offers with its 3840 x 2160 pixel a four times higher resolution than Full-HD and a twenty times higher resolution than SD.
+Ultra-HD / 4K (UHD-1) offers with its 3840 x 2160 pixels a four times higher resolution than Full-HD and a twenty times higher resolution than SD.
 The challenge is, there is a naming confusion in the area of entertainment electronics as well as at smartphone & Co. and seemingly, nobody knows what is actually what.
 Following table may help:

 Why this mixup of terminologies?

 However, in everyday life the name „4K Ultra-HD“ is often used.
 And even if the CEA already in 2012 decided the name Ultra-HD has to replace the name 4K preferred until then, there is still disagreement about the naming.
-Like mentioned above, chiefly manufacturers mix names together for promotion proposes.
+Like mentioned above, mainly manufacturers mix names together for promotion proposes.

 The label QFHD is also used sometimes.
 Don't get confused!
 For example, a display with a resolution of 3860 x 2160 is called QFHD or 2160p/i.
 QFHD stands for Quad Full High Definition and the „quad“ relates to the four times higher resolution than Full HD.
 QFHD is just another name for Ultra-HD. .